Mental Health Facilities Wheaton, IL

 Du Page County Health Department Community Center

 Du Page County Health Department Community Center is a mental health clinic in Wheaton, Illinois, located at 115 North County Farm Road, 60187.
-Du Page County Health Department Community Center offers outpatient treatment, partial hospitalization/day treatment and residential treatment.
-Du Page County Health Department Community Center provides psychotropic medication, group therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
-Du Page County Health Department Community Center also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
-Some other services provided by Du Page County Health Department Community Center include suicide prevention services, psychosocial rehabilitation services and case management.
+Du Page County Health Department Community Center offers partial hospitalization/day treatment, outpatient treatment and residential treatment.
+Du Page County Health Department Community Center provides trauma therapy, group therapy and individual psychotherapy to children / adolescents, adults and young adults.
+Du Page County Health Department Community Center also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
+Some other services provided by Du Page County Health Department Community Center include psychosocial rehabilitation services, case management and suicide prevention services.

 Learn More